Centralized core facilities and shared equipment and infrastructure are an essential pillar for a successful research enterprise.

 Common Equipment Core Laboratory

-The Common Equipment Core laboratory offers researchers use of tools and systems that are considered staples of biological research: autoclave, centrifuges, LSC, shaking incubator, etc.
+The Common Equipment Core Laboratory offers researchers use of tools and systems that are considered staples of biological research: autoclave, centrifuges, shaking incubator, biosafety cabinets, etc. A full list of this equipment can be accessed through the Heart Hub (from campus only).

 Flow Cytometry Facilities

-UOHI offers researchers the use of a BD FACSAria IIIu cell sorter/cytometer.
+UOHI offers researchers the use of a BD FACSAria IIIu cell sorter/cytometer through the High Resolution Cell Imaging Core Facility (above).

 FlowQuant – Flow Quantification Software